jellis18/police_shooting_data/README.md

 # Police Shooting Data With Census and Crime Data Covariates

 The goal of this repository is to combine as much information at the county level to accompany police shooting databases as to facilitate predictions and data visualizations of police shooting data.
+The shooting data is from the [Washington Post](https://www.washingtonpost.com/graphics/national/police-shootings/) and the [Mapping Police Violence](https://mappingpoliceviolence.org) database.
+The covariate data comes from various [US Census](https://www.census.gov) and the [FBI Uniform Crime Reporting](https://ucr.fbi.gov) database.
 For more details on the data collection, cleaning, and processing see the Jupyter Notebook [here](https://github.com/jellis18/police_shooting_data/blob/master/combine_data.ipynb).

 ## Installation